February 05, 2013

 IAVI is very pleased to share some important news regarding the new appointments of two highly-valued, integral senior staff in our Medical Affairs Department.

-Pat Fast, most recently Chief Medical Office at IAVI, has transitioned into the role of Senior Technical Advisor in Research and Development, effective February 1, 2013.
+Pat Fast, most recently Chief Medical Officer at IAVI, has transitioned into the role of Senior Technical Advisor in Research and Development, effective February 1, 2013.
 Pat will have specific responsibilities in IAVI’s epidemiology work, leading the Epidemiology for Vaccine Advancement, Capacity and Science (EpiVACS) program to facilitate the design of an AIDS vaccine appropriate for Africa and to facilitate the conduct of clinical trials in five African countries at IAVI-supported research centers.
 She will also focus on specific partnerships to maximize IAVI’s existing collaborations in Africa, aiming to support studies to define key populations at risk of HIV for future trials—including high-risk fishing communities on the shores of Lake Victoria in Uganda, men who have sex with men (MSM) and others—and to secure support from potential partners such as the European & Developing Countries Clinical Trials Partnership.
 Pat has been a key contributor to IAVI’s new Central Services Facility (CSF), which is funded by the Bill & Melinda Gates Foundation, and she will continue to provide high-level strategic support to that initiative as it is expanded in 2013 and beyond.
 In her new role, Pat will devote about 70 percent of her time to IAVI, about half of which will be focused on support to the CSF, and the other half devoted to the epidemiology work and our Africa collaborations.
 IAVI would like to take this opportunity to recognize Pat’s leadership, commitment, and trailblazing contributions to IAVI since joining in 2001.
 To say that Pat has made her mark on IAVI and in the HIV vaccine field is an obvious understatement: she is a legend among us and among our partners, donors, and peers.
 Over the course of more than 12 years, Pat has led the development of IAVI’s clinical research program—including 13 AIDS vaccine clinical trials and the development of the capacity of partners to conduct some of the first-ever clinical trials in developing countries.
 She also forged many important, long-lasting partnerships with colleagues in Africa and around the world.
 Pat deserves great credit and respect for what she has built both within IAVI and externally in the field and for partners.

 IAVI is also pleased to announce that Frances Priddy, MD, MPH, has been appointed to the position of Chief Medical Officer and Executive Director for IAVI Medical Affairs, Research and Development, in the New York office, reporting to Tom Hassell, VP Vaccine Development, effective February 1, 2013.